DECEMBER 11 WINTER POTLUCK Join us for good conversation, food, and fun at our annual winter potluck. This year, we'll gather on

 fuel efficient, hybrid, or electric one.
 Keep tires

 inflated and do regular maintenance.
 Pledge to drive your fossil fueled vehicle less and monitor progress toward that goal.
 Group errands into one trip.
 If you can, work from home.
 Push for online meetings.
 Walk, bike, car pool, car share, take public transportation or use a combo - your bike on the bus or park and ride.
-Don’t idle your car
+Don’t idle your car!

 Teach your kids to use public transportation.
 Talk to your school about an anti-idling program.
 Push for better public transit, workplace rewards for car pooling, and better local transportation policies.